What is Veterinary Physiotherapy?

 Start your animal's journey to improved mobility and wellbeing with mobile, accredited veterinary physiotherapy from Jo Seddon Porteous.

 We're ACPAT registered and our services are fully recognised by insurers.
-To book an appointment or ask about veterinary physiotherapy in Bath, Bristol, or Wells contact us today.
+To book an appointment or ask about veterinary physiotherapy in Bath or Bristol, contact us today.

 Navigation